 Visitors to the museum can visit the Time Machine of Warner L James to find out about all of the winners of the derby.
 All of the winners from 1918 can be seen on film and video clips.
 There are exhibits from horses, jockeys, and trainers involved in the race, there is a display dedicated to the role that African American jockeys and trainers have played in the history of the Kentucky Derby.

-It is consists of two floors and features a 360-degree theater that plays the video “The Greatest Race.”
+It consists of two floors and features a 360-degree theater that plays the video “The Greatest Race.”
 The museum features exhibits and displays spread over two stories.
 The layout and exhibits have altered greatly since 1985, partly through design and partly as a consequence of an unexpected event.
 There were already plans to renovate the venue yet the extensive flooding suffered in 2009 brought those plans forward.
-The flood caused extensive damage, those exhibits that could not be cleaned up or repaired had to be thrown away.
+The flood caused extensive damage, and those exhibits that could not be cleaned up or repaired had to be thrown away.
 The way in, which the renovation was handled allowed the museum to come back bigger, better, and brighter in 2010.

 The museum has a focus on attracting children to visit it, either with their families or through school field trips.
 Field trips are popular and many children learn a great deal about horses and racing on their trips.
-The exhibits and video presentations are well designed to grab the attention of children and to educate them about this seminal race and its a long history.
-Field trips include a walk around the racetrack itself, the presentation of “The Greatest Race” than a tour of all the exhibits.
+The exhibits and video presentations are well designed to grab the attention of children and to educate them about this seminal race and its long history.
+Field trips include a walk around the racetrack itself, the presentation of “The Greatest Race” and a tour of all the exhibits.

 There is usually no charge for field trips and school trips to the museum between December and Mid March.
-The charges for admission from Mid March to November depend on the number of children in each party and whether the party is from Louisville, Kentucky, or from other states.
+The charges for admission from Mid March to November depending on the number of children in each party and whether the party is from Louisville, Kentucky, or from other states.
 To arrange a field trip complete the online forms.

 Overall the Kentucky Derby Museum is a fantastic place to take a field trip and it provides an immersive experience for all children that go there.
-If you any questions please give officials a call at (502) 637-1111.
+If you have any questions please give officials a call at (502) 637-1111.